jlaunonen/mips-linux-uclibc/README.md

 The [1-makefile.patch](files/1-makefile.patch) (in raw form) must be copied in the previously created `files`-directory, or more specifically, into `/usr/local/portage/sys-kernel/linux-headers/files` .
-After that, the `2.6.10` ebuild must be modified of three variables so that the patch is actually applied, and no other patches are tried:
+After that, the `2.6.10` ebuild must be modified of three variables so that the patch is actually applied, and no other patches are tried, and that the package is actually supported on mips:

 ```
+H_SUPPORTEDARCH="alpha amd64 arm m68k mips ppc sh sparc x86"

 PATCHES_V=""

 SRC_URI="${KERNEL_URI}"